Iranian languages: Middle Iranian

 What is known in Iranian linguistic history as the "Middle Iranian" era is thought to begin around the 4th century BCE lasting through the 9th century.
 Linguistically the Middle Iranian languages are conventionally classified into two main groups, Western and Eastern.

 The Western family includes Parthian (Arsacid Pahlavi) and Middle Persian, while Bactrian, Sogdian, Khwarezmian, Saka, and Old Ossetic (Scytho-Sarmatian) fall under the Eastern category.
 The two languages of the Western group were linguistically very close to each other, but quite distinct from their eastern counterparts.
 On the other hand, the Eastern group was an areal entity whose languages retained some similarity to Avestan.
 They were inscribed in various Aramaic-derived alphabets which had ultimately evolved from the Achaemenid Imperial Aramaic script, though Bactrian was written using an adapted Greek script.

 Middle Persian (Pahlavi) was the official language under the Sasanian dynasty in Iran.
 It was in use from the 3rd century CE until the beginning of the 10th century.
 The script used for Middle Persian in this era underwent significant maturity.
 Middle Persian, Parthian, and Sogdian were also used as literary languages by the Manichaeans, whose texts also survive in various non-Iranian languages, from Latin to Chinese.
 Manichaean texts were written in a script closely akin to the Syriac script.
+The Achomi (Larestani/Khodmooni) language is considered a surviving remains of Pahlavi Middle Persian, as well as Luri, with their respective dialects.